AppleVine/workbookt3/workbook.md

 Different standards explain these characteristics differently using similar language.
 The ISO/IEC 25010:2011 standard uses Functional Suitability, Performance Efficiency, Compatability, Usability, Reliability, Security, Maintainability and Portability.

 Functional suitability refers to the codes ability to perform all of the required functions as expected.
 This aspect is split into three sub-characteristics in the standard.
-Functional completeness - the degree to which software performs all required functions & features, functional correctness - the software behaving as expected under any condition, and functional appropriateness - how appropriate the software is for its intended use.
+- Functional completeness: the degree to which software performs all required functions & features.
+- functional correctness: the software behaving as expected under any condition.
+- functional appropriateness: how appropriate the software is for its intended use.

 Performance Efficiency is the ability of the software to perform its functions within expected conditions (regarding time & resources).
+The sub-categories are:
-The sub-categories are time behaviour - is how fast the software performs its function, usually within a specified time-limit.
-Resource utalization refers to the optimization of resource usage and ability to work with available resources.
-Finally, capacity is the softwares ability to handle the expected workload with the available resources.
+- time behaviour - is how fast the software performs its function, usually within a specified time-limit.
+- Resource utalization refers to the optimization of resource usage and ability to work with available resources.
+- Capacity is the softwares ability to handle the expected workload with the available resources.

 Compatability rates the ability for the software to coexist with other software.
-Co-existance rates the software's ability to not interefere with, or be interered by, the functions of other software and/or systems.
-Interoperability is the softwares ability to communicate and exchange data with other software or systems.
+- Co-existance rates the software's ability to not interefere with, or be interered by, the functions of other software and/or systems.
+- Interoperability is the softwares ability to communicate and exchange data with other software or systems.

 Usability is how effective, efficient and satisfying software is to used by the targeet users.
 Userability has 6 subcategories; Appropriateness recognizability, learnability, operability, user error protection, user interface aesthetics and accessibility.
 Essentially, the software should be easy to learn (intuitive) to effectively carry out the required task, while protecting the system against user errors, and to provide an interface that is satisfying and accessible for as many people as possible.

 Reliability measures how long the software performs its function over a period of time.
 The software grows in 'maturity' as it continues to be reliable.
 Availability measures how long the software is operational and accessible when required.
 Fault tolerance is it's ability to remain operational despite hardware or software faults, and finally recoverability is how well the software is able to be recovered or re-established after an interruption or failure.

 Security is the degree that the software protects information & data.
-Confidentiality is restricting this data to only those authorized to have access.
-Integrity is how well the software prevents unauthorized access to or manipulation of data.
-Non-repudiation is creating accountability and 'paper trails' proving events to have taken place, and preventing them from being 'repudated'.
-Authenticity is the ability to prove data to be accurate to what it is claimed.
+- Confidentiality is restricting this data to only those authorized to have access.
+- Integrity is how well the software prevents unauthorized access to or manipulation of data.
+- Non-repudiation is creating accountability and 'paper trails' proving events to have taken place, and preventing them from being 'repudated'.
+- Authenticity is the ability to prove data to be accurate to what it is claimed.

 Maintainability is how efficiently software can be modified and maintained.
 - Modularity is how well software is segmented into discrete components in order to have unexpected consequences when altering individual functions.